simonjulianl/tp/docs/UserGuide.md

 ### Suggestions

-GoMedic will suggest the closest command to be executed if you make a typo and send an invalid command.
+GoMedic will suggest up to the 5 closest command to be executed if you make a typo and send an invalid command.

 ### Adding a new patient's details: `add t/patient`